Last Modified: 09 Jul 2015

 You may also choose to provide details in your online feedback, which we ask you to complete within 30 days of the end of your trip.
 But we do ask you to be aware that it is very difficult for us to provide any practical help after the trip is complete.

 What you need to bring will vary according to the trip style you have chosen, the countries you are visiting and when you are travelling.
 Generally speaking you should pack as lightly as possible.
 On the vast majority of our trips you are expected to carry your own luggage, although you won't be required to walk long distances with it (max 30 minutes).

 Most travellers carry their luggage in a backpack, although an overnight bag with a shoulder strap would suffice if you travel lightly.
 Smaller bags or backpacks with wheels are convenient although we recommend your bag has carry straps.
 You'll also need a day pack/bag to carry water and a camera etc for day trips.

 You can find Intrepid's Ultimate Packing List on our website.
 It should be used as a guide only and isn't intended to be a complete packing list.

 Space on board the vessel is very limited - for your own comfort and safety, luggage should be kept to an absolute minimum.
-The use of a backpack, soft sports bag or duffel bag is recommended - we highly recommend you do not travel with a hard suitcase.
+The use of a backpack, soft sports bag or duffle bag is recommended - we highly recommend you do not travel with a hard suitcase.